 A focal piece of that redevelopment was a key print document that Assure had been using as a kind triage device.
 The goal was to create an interactive digital version of the document that managers could use for a quick initial assessment of their staff, and then be pointed in the right direct for further help.

-The final product (called Backbone), was a series of multi-choice questionnaires that helped managers zero in on the probable cause of their staff's problems.
+The end product was a series of multi-choice questionnaires that helped managers zero in on the probable cause of their staff's problems.
 This resulted in a much more streamlined process for those seeking assistance from Assure's trained psychologists.

-The customer strategy goals were clearly established and I had already created three different personas during the development of the Assure website.
+The customer strategy goals were clearly established and I had already created multiple personas during the development of the Assure website.
 But, for this part of the project, we were targeting just one of those personas - the Manager.

 Interviews with internal stakeholders (psychologists and support staff), and with customers (managers), combined with an in-depth analysis of the print version of the backbone, provided the needed data to fully define the user journey.